Ordering a shoji

-* Please note that I no longer make the larger shoji screens, only the smaller kumiko work, and the folding shoji screens.
-This page has been left on the website for archive purposes.
+* Please note that I no longer make the larger shoji screens or the folding shoji screens, only smaller kumiko work.
+This page and the folding shoji screen page have been left on the website for archive and information purposes.

 The shoji I make are hand-crafted using traditional Japanese joinery techniques, and the attention to detail and professionalism I commit to every piece ensures that your shoji will serve you as you would and should expect for many years.

 Regardless of how simple or complex the pattern is, all my shoji incorporate what is known as a tsukeko.
 This is an internal frame of roughly 6-7 mm wide that houses the kumiko pattern.
 This internal frame is then attached to the main frame through the kumiko tenons.
 Often omitted from shoji because of the extra work involved and added cost, the tsukeko internal frame gives the shoji a much greater feeling of quality and elegance.

 I only use professional grade shoji paper in my shoji.
 Shoji paper breathes, and provides a degree of temperature and humidity control.
 Additionally, shoji paper gives a warmth and provides beautiful light diffusion that is unmatched by acrylic sheeting.
 The paper is not delicate, and is quite durable, but it will tear if poked or the shoji are handled roughly.
 If, though, you treat the shoji with the care that you would give to any other expensive piece of furniture, the possibility of accidental tears will be kept to a minimum.